tanghus/journal/README.md

 	 git clone git://github.com/tanghus/journal.git
 	 </pre>

-2. From your browser the ownCloud apps page (`/settings/apps.php`) and enable the Journal app.
+2. From your browser go to the ownCloud apps page (`/settings/apps.php`) and enable the Journal app.

 3. After a page refresh you should see the Journal app in the main menu.